India: COVID vaccine rollout poses a formidable challenge | DW | 01.12.2020

 As hopes for an early arrival of a potential vaccine for COVID-19 rise, experts caution that logistical problems could threaten the Indian government's efforts to swiftly carry out a mass vaccination drive.

-Given the daunting and unprecedented challenge of vaccinating such a huge population in a short span of time, Prime Minister Narender Modi has held several meetings with pharmaceutical company executives and heads of state governments to chalk out the way forward.
+Given the daunting and unprecedented challenge of vaccinating such a huge population in a short time span, Prime Minister Narender Modi has held several meetings with pharmaceutical company executives and heads of state governments to chalk out the way forward.

 Read more: Coronavirus vaccine: Why does India's Serum Institute have a head start?